chriskiehl/smartkeys.js/README.md

 ### Browser Support:

-Works on any browsers that support the HTML Edit APIs with one minor exception:
+Loosely and informally tested on Firefox, Chrome, and Edge.
+Theoretically it works on any browser that supports the HTML Edit APIs (with the exception below).

 **`textarea` usage in FireFox**